foundriesio/linux/Documentation/x86/mds.rst

 	  scenarios where the host has the updated microcode but the hypervisor does not expose MD_CLEAR in CPUID.
 It's a best effort approach without guarantee.

+  full,nosmt	The same as mds=full, with SMT disabled on vulnerable
+		CPUs.
+This is the complete mitigation.

  ======= ============================================================

 If the CPU is affected and mds=off is not supplied on the kernel command